zachpino/comm-workshop-s18/week03/homework.md

 ![census bar chart](homework.png)

 	> Bonus: Can you use Javascript mathematical manipulation to draw population percentages rather than the number of people?
+	> Bonus: Can you use Javascript mathematical manipulation to color the bars with their data too?